iamaryaak/Side-Projects/README.md

 # Side-Projects

-## Technologies Used
+## Technologies and Libraries Used

-   * Python, Tensorflow, Keras, Numpy, Tweepy
+   * Python, Tensorflow, Keras, Numpy, Tweepy, Open-CV, PIL, Matplotlib

 ## IDEs Used